gctools-outilsgc/micro_service_template/README.md

     * Input types enable the ability to accept data for your Mutations types.
 * Define your Queries in `./src/resolvers/Query.js`

   * This is where the micro service handles the graphQL query requests that it receives and fills those requests by calling the Prisma API.
-See in line comments in the code itself for our example of a `profiles` query.
+See in line comments in the code itself for our example of a profiles query in `./example/src/resolvers/Query.js`.
 * Define your Mutations in `./src/resolvers/Mutations.js`

   * This is where the micro service handles the graphQL mutation requests that it receives and fulfills those requests by calling the Prisma API.
-See in line comments in the code itself for our example of mutations that could be performed on a profile object.
+See in line comments in the code itself for our example of mutations that could be performed on a profile object in `./example/src/resolvers/Mutations.js`.

 #### Resources